 The next strategy is to get your SEO right.
-A good SEO strategywould ensure that your site is ranked to drive organic traffic to your site.
+A good SEO strategy would ensure that your site is ranked to drive organic traffic to your site.
 This will make your brand easily discoverable to your potential customers and project your brand as a voice of authority within your industry.
 The importance of SEO is just limitless.
 Also, there are tools out there that can help resolve and fix any SEO issue.
-A mention can be made of SEO doctor.
+A mention can be made of Kudobuzz SEO.

 4- Get your branding right

 I’m pretty sure the last time you wanted to buy a shoe or a shirt, a brand readily came to mind.
 Well, according to a study, 71 percent of consumers are more likely to buy a product or service from a name they recognise.

 Therefore, you need to carve a niche or develop a brand voice that resonates with your customers and keep them coming back again and again—even when there’s no deal or promotion to entice them.
 This niche could range from your trust worthiness, compelling content, your site’s mobile friendliness etc.